 thrown in script.php.php on line 35

-This is what Honeybadger's Dashboards look like.
+This is what Honeybadger's error tracking dashboard looks like.

 Detailed view of the exception

 You don't have to tell Honeybadger to watch over exceptions.
 It will do so by default.
-Therefore, by incorporating Honeybadger into your project, you can rest assured that someone will be notified about exceptions in your code as soon as something bad happens, giving you the chance to proactively fix the issue and delight your clients.
+Therefore, by incorporating Honeybadger into your project, you can rest assured that someone will be notified about exceptions in your code as soon as something bad happens, giving you the chance to proactively fix the issue and delight your customers.

 author photo